Arxivar/PluginGenerator/docs/classes/arxivarrouteservice.md

 # Class: ArxivarRouteService

-This module contains the essential method for an AngularJS application to consume the ARXivar api calls.
-The methods exposed permits to create,read,edit and update resources from ARXivar.
+This module contains the methods to interface with the ARXivar Next Portal Routes

 ```javascript
 angular